 The standard passport book covers all the bases: It’s all the U.S. government requires for you to enter a foreign country and re-enter the United States on your return trip.
 First-time application fees total $145.
 Many foreign countries require nothing more for entry than a U.S. passport book, although some also require visas.

+The passport card, meanwhile, is both less expensive and less flexible.
 The passport card can be used only to re-enter the U.S. from Canada, Mexico, the Caribbean, and Bermuda at a land border crossing or sea port-of-entry, although these areas generally accept it as valid ID for entry as well.
-You cannot use it for international air travel, even when you re-enter the U.S. by land.
-The first-time fee for a passport card is $55.
+You cannot use the passport card for international air travel, even when you re-enter the U.S. by land.
+The first-time fee for a passport card is $65.

 You can get both a passport book and a passport card for $175.

 Passport books or passport cards are both valid for 10 years after issue for adults, and five years for travelers under age 16.
 The State Department’s website offers complete details and an online application form.

 Obviously, it’s far more useful to have a passport book vs. passport card in most cases where you plan to travel internationally.
 But if your international travel consists entirely of surface trips in the limited areas covered by the passport card, the card is both cheaper and a tad more convenient to carry and use versus the passport book.

 Most travel wallets are made to merely hold your passport and don’t consider the currency factor—especially if you’re crossing borders on your trip.
 Fortunately, this inexpensive, hyper-organized wallet keeps everything safe and secure in a compact place.

 - Bahamas Passport Requirements: Do I Need a Passport to Go to the Bahamas?

 - Bermuda Passport Requirements: Do I Need a Passport to Go to Bermuda?